Home » Copenhagen for FREE: Top list of 39 experiences

 Danneskiold-Samsøes Allé

-The green roof at Riksarkivet
+The green roof at Rigsarkivet

 Visit a park on the roof of the National Archives.
 And here one had to think in order to solve some questions.
-The cultivated parts are built up with special soil containing, among other things, crushed brick, in order to retain moisture in the soil.
+The cultivated parts are built up with special soil containing, among other things, crushed brick, in order to retain moisture in the ground.
 Indeed the roof is built with an ingenious system to be able to conserve rainwater without burdening the municipal sewage system.
 Lastly, this is a nice place to chill out on a hot summer day.

 Kalvebod Brygge 32